svagionitis/CV/Stavros.Vagionitis.CV.md

 -   __Sport__: Archery: I was in the team of A.C Phaethon Vrilission.
 -   __Prizes__: Winner of 2010 Skyscanner’s Student Brain Challenge.

-## Military Service

-__Research & Informatics Corps, System Administrator & Developer__
-_Athens / Komotini (Greece), Feb 2004 – Aug 2005_

--   Served as Reserve Officer on Probation in Hellenic Army.
-In July 2005 promoted to the rank of Reserve Second Lieutenant.
-In August 2013 promoted to the rank of Reserve Lieutenant.
--   Monitored, as System Administrator, the network infrastructure of the entire camp and diagnosed problems with the behaviour of networked-attached computers.
--   Responded to individual military users'' difficulties with computer systems, provide instructions, diagnose and solve common problems.
-I was given the opportunity to train higher-ranked officers on software applications such as Microsoft Office.
--   Trained, as Programmer, to ensure that military software applications were operating correctly and fix any program errors that might occur.
--   Supervised staff of four soldiers.
-We worked as a team to meet the deadlines.